Building a Real-Time Barcode QR Code Scanner with Node.js for Desktop and Web

 console.log('Node.js web server is running at port 2020...')

-Copy the code used in desktop.js to web.js.
+Copy the code from desktop.js to web.js.
 Instead of using cv.imshow() to show the webcam image in a desktop window, we use res.write() to send the image data to the web client.

-The next step is to create an HTML page to display the image data:
+Next, create an HTML page to display the webcam feed:

 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">